 Most field experiments lasted a few months to a few years, and individual instrument deployments were typically 1 to 6 months in duration.
 Many experiments consisted of arrays of instruments deployed simultaneously at several locations.
 No continuous measurements at any one site span the period from 1975 to present; however, measurements at several locations were made over a period of years.
-For example, measurements on the southern flank of Georges Bank were collected from 1975 to 1980, and near continuous data from the sea surface to a depth of 32 meters (the seafloor) are available from the the long-term study in Massachusetts Bay from 1990 to 2006.
+For example, measurements on the southern flank of Georges Bank were collected from 1975 to 1980, and near continuous data from the sea surface to a depth of 32 meters (m) (the sea floor) are available from the long-term study in Massachusetts Bay from 1990 to 2006.

 The temporal resolution of the data varies and depends on the instrument capabilities and the objectives of the experiment.
 The instrument sampling rates must be sufficiently rapid to adequately describe the processes of interest.
 Fluctuations caused by surface waves, with periods of 2 to 10 seconds, require rapid sampling and present a challenge for long-term measurements.
-To sample waves over several months, some instruments utilize a "burst" sampling scheme, in which data are collected very rapidly (a burst of observations) for some period, and the burst is repeated at a longer interval (for instance, sampling at 10 Hz for 5 minutes every 30 minutes).
+To sample waves over several months, some instruments utilize a "burst" sampling scheme, in which data are collected very rapidly (a burst of observations) for some period, and the burst is repeated at a longer interval (for instance, sampling at 10 hertz [Hz] for 5 minutes every 30 minutes).
 The instruments may save the raw data, or sometimes an average value and a variance to optimize data storage.

 Prior to 2000, small data-storage capacity constrained the sampling schemes and experiment duration.
 Power to run the instruments is supplied by batteries.
 Power constraints may further limit sampling rates for long deployments.
 In general, the instruments were configured to sample as rapidly as possible given the experiment duration and instrument storage capacity.
 Recent increases in memory have made storing large amounts of data during a deployment possible.
-The data collected between 1975 and 2000 were sampled at rates of a few minutes (typically 3.75 - 15 min), whereas more recently acquired data may have been collected at 10 Hz.
+The data collected between 1975 and 2000 were sampled at rates of a few minutes (typically 3.75 - 15 minutes), whereas more recently acquired data may have been collected at 10 Hz.